Tropical Storm Barry (2001): Cuba and Florida

 The precursor tropical wave to Barry dropped widespread rainfall in western Cuba, but no damage was reported.
 Offshore, high seas sank a Cuban refugee boat, drowning 6 of its 28 passengers.

-Three people in Florida were killed by the storm, and total damage is estimated at around 30 million (2001 USD).
+Three people in Florida were killed by the storm, and total damage is estimated at around $30 million (2001 USD).
 In southern Florida, the precursor to Barry produced 3 in (75 mm) to 8 in, with rainfall peaking at 13 in.
 The rain helped relieve persistent drought conditions; however, it caused significant flooding in Martin County on August 2, where a total of 300 homes received water damage.
 About 63 structures and 6 mobile homes in the county sustained major damage.
 In the Treasure Coast, catfish reportedly swam through flooded streets.
 Winds downed a 60 ft radio tower, striking a house.

 Due to the initial slow movement of the storm, outer rainbands began affecting the Florida Panhandle on August 4, with the heaviest rainfall observed on August 5-6.
-The storm dropped 5 in (125 mm) to 9 in (225 mm); the highest official report was 8.9 in at Tallahassee, though unofficial reports ranged as high as 11 in (175 mm).
+The storm dropped 5 to 9 in; the highest official report was 8.9 in at Tallahassee, though unofficial reports ranged as high as 11 in.
 The rainfall inundated several structures in Bay County due to roof damage.
-Flooding occurred in Leon County and parts of Apalachicola National Forest, where torrential rains flowed into the Cascade Lakes, Lake Bradford and Munson Slough; the Munson Slough rose to its highest level since 1994.
+Flooding occurred in Leon County and parts of Apalachicola National Forest, where torrential rains flowed into the Cascade Lakes, Lake Bradford, and Munson Slough; the Munson Slough rose to its highest level since 1994.
 Numerous county and secondary roads were closed by floodwater in Walton, Washington, and Bay counties, as well as in the Tallahassee area.
 In and around Tallahassee, 100 vehicles were stalled by flood waters and towed, while four residents of an apartment complex on Allen Road were forced to evacuate due to rising waters.
 Sporadic flooding also occurred in Franklin County and Wakulla County.
 An indirect death occurred from a traffic accident due to heavy rain in Jackson County.

 Wind gusts peaked at 79 mph at the Eglin Air Force Base Range Station C-72.
 Light to moderate winds were widespread, causing damage throughout Walton, Washington, Bay, Calhoun, Gulf and Okaloosa counties.
 Trees were downed or damaged, and several structures suffered light wind damage.
 Window damage was reported at a high-rise condominium building in Destin, while nearby, the Mid-Bay Bridge was closed due to high winds.
 The Freeport Elementary School in Walton County sustained minor roof damage.
-Storm surge was generally light, ranging from 2 ft to 3 ft, with only minor beach erosion as a result.
+Storm surge was generally light, ranging from 1 to 3 ft, with only minor beach erosion as a result.
 As a tropical system, Barry spawned a few weak tornadoes that caused minor damage.
 In an outer rain band, a lightning strike in Jacksonville killed one person.
 Another death is blamed on a rip current off of Sanibel Island.
 In total, the storm left 34,000 customers in the state without power.